ntjess/typst-drafting/docs/overview/content.typ

 #margin-note(side: left)[Hello, world!]
 #lorem(10)
 #margin-note[Hello from the other side]

-#lorem(25)
 #margin-note[When notes are about to overlap, they're automatically shifted]
 #margin-note(stroke: aqua + 3pt)[To avoid collision]
 #lorem(25)
+#margin-note(stroke: green, side: left)[You can provide two positional arguments if you want to highlight a phrase associated with your note.][The first is text which should be inline-noted, and the second is the standard margin note.]

 #let caution-rect = rect.with(inset: 1em, radius: 0.5em, fill: orange.lighten(80%))
 #inline-note(rect: caution-rect)[
-  Be aware that notes will stop automatically avoiding collisions if 4 or more notes overlap.
-This is because `typst` warns when the layout doesn't resolve after 5 attempts (initial layout + adjustment for each note)
+  Be aware that `typst` will complain when 4 notes overlap, and stop automatically avoiding collisions when 5 or more notes overlap.
+This is because the compiler stops attempting to reposition notes after a few attempts (initial layout + adjustment for each note).

+  You can manually adjust the position of notes with `dy` to silence the warning.
 ]
 ```